ryansheehy0/Neo-C/Readme.md

 ## [Templates](#neo-c)
 In Neo-C templates are relatively simplified compared to C++.
 There is no template specialization, special keywords, or meta-programming.
+- `auto` cannot be used for function arguments.
 - The types for templates can be inferred by the argument types.
 - Template types have to be in PascalCase.